 Coffee is the original nootropic, and the one with the most proven effects.
 Its predominant compound caffeine is thought to be responsible for most of the nootropic effects.
-Caffeine tends to show benefit in a dose-dependent manner up to a bioindividual limit, so people looking to replace Adderall may need to start on higher doses of coffee to experience a similar effect.
+Caffeine tends to show benefit in a dose-dependent manner up to a limit that varies wildly from person to person.

 A thorough review was published comparing cognitive ability and mood in subjects drinking caffeinated coffee compared with placebo in the journal Nutrients in 2018.
 Those in the caffeinated coffee group outperformed on basically every metric, including information processing speed, digit vigilance, mental fatigue and many more criteria.

-Since it's already been established in previous research covered above that inflammation and glucose dysregulation may negatively impact cognition, it may be advisable to stick to black coffee for those looking for nootropic effects.
-Adding cream and sugar may improve taste, but it will likely come at the cost of inflammation.
+Since it's already been established in previous research covered above that inflammation and glucose dysregulation may negatively impact cognition, it may be advisable to stick to black coffee for consumers seeking nootropic effects.
+Adding cream and sugar may improve taste, but it will likely come at the cost of increased inflammation.

 Bacopa Monnieri Extract

-This herb has been used in Ayurvedic medicine for thousands of years for its perceived benefits to brain health.
+Bacopa Monnieri has been used in Ayurvedic medicine for thousands of years for its perceived benefits to brain health.
 It’s a perennial herb native to India.
-Much of the medical research on bacopa monnieri for nootropic effect uses the extract form, typically standardized for bacosides.
+Much of the medical research on bacopa monnieri for nootropic effect uses the extract form rather than raw powder, and is typically standardized for bacosides.

 The safety profile of bacopa monnieri is strong.
 A systematic review from 2016 published in the Complementary Therapies in Medicine journal found that only 2.3% of participants in all reviewed studies experienced mild side effects.